lacodix/laravel-model-filter/docs/installation.md

 php artisan vendor:publish --tag="lacodix-filter-views"
 ```

-## Translation files for predefined filters
+## Translation files for extended filters

 You can publish the translation files with: